I Care a Lot

-I Care a Lot is a 2020 American satirical black comedy thriller film written and directed by J Blakeson.
-The film stars Rosamund Pike, Peter Dinklage, Eiza González, Chris Messina, Macon Blair, Alicia Witt, and Damian Young, with Isiah Whitlock Jr. and Dianne Wiest.
-The film follows a con woman who makes a living as a court-appointed guardian, seizing the assets of vulnerable elderly people, including the mother of a dangerous gangster.
+I Care a Lot is a 2020 American black comedy crime film written and directed by J Blakeson.
+The film stars Rosamund Pike, Eiza González, Peter Dinklage, Chris Messina, Macon Blair, Alicia Witt, and Damian Young, with Isiah Whitlock Jr. and Dianne Wiest.
+The film follows a con woman who makes a living as a court-appointed guardian, seizing and selling the assets of vulnerable elderly people, including the mother of a dangerous mafia boss.

 I Care a Lot had its world premiere at the 45th Toronto International Film Festival on September 12, 2020, and was released via streaming on February 19, 2021, through Netflix and Amazon Prime Video, depending on the region.
 The film received positive reviews from critics, with Pike winning Best Actress in a Motion Picture – Comedy or Musical at the 78th Golden Globe Awards.

 Plot

-Marla Grayson is a con artist who makes a living by convincing the legal system to grant her guardianship over elders that she pretends cannot take care of themselves.
+Con artist Marla Grayson makes a living by convincing the justice system to grant her guardianship over elders who she pretends cannot take care of themselves.
 She places them in an assisted living facility, where they are sedated and lose contact with the outside world.
 She then sells off their homes and assets, pocketing the proceeds.
-She and the court deny a man, Mr. Feldstrom, access to his mother after he attempts to force his way in to the assisted living facility.
+She and the court deny a man, Mr. Feldstrom, access to his mother after he attempts to force his way into the facility.
 He later threatens her outside the courthouse, saying that he hopes she is killed.

-Dr. Karen Amos informs Marla about a potential case, a wealthy retiree with no apparent partner or close family named Jennifer Peterson.
-A judge appoints Marla guardian after she and Dr. Amos falsely testify that Jennifer suffers from dementia, confusion and loss of mobility.
-Marla moves Jennifer into assisted living and immediately gets to work selling Jennifer's furniture, car and home.
-While rooting through Jennifer's possessions, Marla discovers the key to a safe deposit box, and finds that it contains a watch, gold bars, bank notes, and hidden, loose diamonds, which she takes and stashes away.
+Dr. Karen Amos informs Marla about a potential case, a wealthy retiree named Jennifer Peterson with no apparent husband or close family.
+A judge appoints Marla guardian after she and Dr. Amos falsely testify that Jennifer suffers from dementia, confusion, and loss of mobility.
+Marla moves Jennifer into assisted living and gets to work selling Jennifer's furniture, car, and home.
+While rooting through Jennifer's possessions, Marla discovers the key to a safe deposit box.
+It contains a watch, gold bars, bank notes, and hidden, loose diamonds, which she takes and stashes away.

-As Marla's girlfriend and business partner, Fran, helps paint and renovate the house, a cab arrives driven by Alexi Ignatyev, who says he is there for a regular pick up of Jennifer.
+As Marla's girlfriend and business partner, Fran, oversees the renovation of the house, a cab arrives driven by Alexi Ignatyev, who says he is there to pick up Jennifer.
 Fran says that Jennifer has moved.
-Alexi returns to his employer, Roman Lunyov, greatly distressed.
+Alexi returns to his employer, Roman Lunyov, distressed.
 Roman, a crime lord, is revealed to be Jennifer's son.
 He threatens Alexi and orders him to find his mother and report back.
 Mafia lawyer Dean Ericson offers to pay Marla $150,000 in cash to release Jennifer but she refuses, willing to do it only if she is paid $5 million.
 He threatens Marla and takes her to court.
 The judge dismisses the case as Ericson cannot prove Jennifer hired him.